-Sixteen days after Kylie was born, we visited Ocqueoc Falls in Presque Isle County in the northeastern part of the lower peninsula of Michigan.
-I had significant cabin fever and needed to get away from home.
+Sixteen days after Kylie was born, we visited Ocqueoc Falls in Presque Isle County, in the northeastern part of Michigan's lower peninsula.
+I had a significant cabin fever and needed to get away from home.
 Tony planned a great getaway to the northern part of our home state.
-It was a mini weekend trip but a great little vacation.
+It was a mini-weekend trip but a great little vacation.

 In episode 2 of our podcast, we discussed tips and tricks for making road trips more fun for the entire family.
 One of our tips was to start taking your kiddos on road trips early and train/teach them how to love the road.